 The purpose of contacts at Level 7-2 is to plan, coordinate, or advise on work efforts or to resolve operating problems.
-At Level 7-3 found in the Primary Standard, the purpose of contacts is to influence, motivate, or control uncooperative persons or groups.
+Level 7-3 is not addressed in the GS-318 standard; therefore we referred to the Primary Standard (the "standard" for FES classification standards).
+The Primary Standard states that the purpose of contacts at Level 7-3 is to influence, motivate, or control uncooperative persons or groups.

-Comparable with Level 7-2, the appellant's personal contacts are typically made with a variety of parties in order to plan, coordinate, and carry out her office work.
-Since she provides principal administrative support for the EMS Chief and staff, she is frequently involved in resolving administrative problems and operating issues relevant to the EMS.
+The appellant's personal contacts are typically made with a variety of parties in order to plan, coordinate, and carry out her office work.
+This is comparable with Level 7-2.
+Since she provides principal administrative support to the [appellant's] Team supervisor and staff, she is frequently involved in resolving administrative problems and operating issues relevant to the

+DCM [appellant's] Team.
 The purpose of the appellant's contacts is not to motivate or influence uncooperative persons as at Level 7-3.